jcmartinmu/jcmartinmu/README.md

 Thank you for stopping by, and welcome to my GitHub profile!

-I’m currently working on two research projects:
+I have a great interest in Spatio-temporal modeling and data visualization, and I have some experience in the following areas:
-  - Machine Learning methods applied to urban mobility.
+  - Machine Learning methods applied to urban mobility and raster/image classification.
   - Spatio-temporal modeling of Drinking Water violations.
 However, I like to learn about everything! 🌱

 Also, I am an advocate of human and animal rights.